Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Supported for drivers attached to:
 * [Duet 3 Expansion 1HCL boards](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL){target=_blank}

-The E parameter defaults to 0.0:0.0. **If you do not override this default, then failure to maintain position will not be reported.**
+The E parameter defaults to 0.0:0.0 in RRF 3.4.x. **If you do not override this default, then failure to maintain position will not be reported.**

 See [Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning){target=_blank} for further details on setting the proportional/integral/derivative constants.

+The Q parameter is relevant only when the driver is put into torque mode, see M569.4.

 ## M569.2: Read or write stepper driver register